 In accordance with the payment terms outlined in this section and the Contractor's completion of the Scope of Work as set forth in this Contract, the Agency will make capitation payments to the Contractor on a monthly basis (as outlined in Section 1.3.3.2 below) or upon occurrence of a qualifying maternity delivery.
 The capitation payments include both per member per month capitation rates and maternity case rate payments, as further defined in this section.
 The capitation payments and any Case rate shall be payment in full for goods and services provided pursuant to this Contract.
-Retroactive adjustments to the capitation rates/payments to reflect the actual cost of goods and services provided pursuant to the Contract are prohibited.
+Retroactive adjustments to the Contract are prohibited.
 For more information on retroactive adjustments please see Sections 1.3.3.4, 1.3.3.6, and Special Contract Exhibits, Exhibits A and G.